 Note: unfortunately, GRAPH takes only one variable at the time.
 However, we can remove the line breaks from the syntax and copy-paste-edit it a couple of times for a handful of variables.
-For running charts or tables over many variables, see SPSS Python Loop Examples.
+For running charts or tables over many variables, see SPSS with Python - Looping over Scatterplots.

 Second, GRAPH does not allow us to sort our categories but a chart template can fix that.